ridwaanhall/applied-machine-learning/predictive-analytics/README.md

 #### XGBoost Formula

 XGBoost (Extreme Gradient Boosting) is an optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.

 The objective function for XGBoost in regression is:

 $$ \text{minimize} \left( \sum_{i=1}^{n} l(y_i, \hat{y}_i) + \sum_{k=1}^{K} \Omega(f_k) \right) $$

 Where:

-- $ l(y_i, \hat{y}_i) $ is the loss function that measures the difference between the actual value $ y_i $ and the predicted value $ \hat{y}_i $.
+- $l(y_i, \hat{y}_i)$ is the loss function that measures the difference between the actual value $y_i$ and the predicted value $\hat{y}_i$.
-- $ \Omega(f_k) $ is the regularization term that penalizes the complexity of the model to prevent overfitting.
+- $\Omega(f_k)$ is the regularization term that penalizes the complexity of the model to prevent overfitting.
-- $ n $ is the number of data points.
+- $n$ is the number of data points.
-- $ K $ is the number of trees.
+- $K$ is the number of trees.
-- $ f_k $ represents the individual trees in the model.
+- $f_k$ represents the individual trees in the model.

     ```python
     model_xgb = XGBRegressor()